-- Adaptive portfolio allocation: Calculating with the effective exposure to the underlying, I allocate between 50% and 150% of capital (NAV) to short options (this includes direct volatility trading described below), which will lead to a maximum leverage of the entire portfolio of 2,5 times – with hedging in place to neutralize some market direction.
+- Adaptive portfolio allocation: Calculating with the effective exposure to the underlying, I allocate between 50% and 150% of capital (NAV) to short options (this includes direct volatility trading described below) with hedging in place to neutralize some market direction.
 I´m scaling down exposure in bear markets and high volatility regimes and cap the amount of option writing at my current maximum allocation.
 The more positive trend and momentum candidates pass the screens, the higher my overall allocation and vice versa.

 - Position size, strikes and time to expiration: Each position is calculated by writing option premium for 0,5% of capital, which automatically results in scaling positions approximately by the underlying´s volatility (the underlying´s volatility determines option prices).
 Strikes are 2% – 5% OTM for puts and around 5% OTM for calls.
 Expiration dates are spread equally from 2 to 4 months to diversify across time, new positions are placed in the slots, that are opening by exiting existing positions.

 - Diversification and market neutrality: ETF are selected by liquidity and diversification across sectors, countries and asset classes, avoiding concentration in any particular area.
-When allocation capacity is full, no additional options are written until the next month.
+When allocation capacity is full, no additional options are written until individual positions are closed.
 The market´s direction is hedged by writing calls on downtrending securities, depending on the current trend (conceptually this results in a strangle spanning different, correlated securities): the more ETF show a positive trend, the more the option portfolio will be positively tilted.
 When more markets trend downwards short call exposure is scaled up and overall leverage scaled down.

 - Exit rules: option positions are exited at a 50%+ profit or via stop loss at -100% or at the break of the long term moving average of the underlying.

-- Strategy statistics: I have made a lot of changes, but since late 2015 the win rate was 85% with an average loss at -39% and an average win at 17,5%.
-Typical for a negative skew strategy is the large amount of small wins with few, larger losses, but because of the benign market environment and absence of major adverse events these statistics are not representative of a full cycle.
+- Strategy statistics: I have made a lot of changes, but since late 2015 the win rate was 75-80% with an average loss at -80% and an average win at 43%.
+Typical for a negative skew strategy is the large amount of small wins with few, larger losses, but because of the benign market environment and few major adverse events these statistics are not representative of a full cycle.

 - VIX options began trading in 2006

-- VIX Short-Term Futures ETN VXX was launched in 2009, its inverse counterpart XIV in 2010, the 2x levered version UVXY and the inverse ETF counterpart SVXY in 2011 as well as many other products.
+- VIX Short-Term Futures ETN VXX was launched in 2009, its inverse counterpart XIV in 2010 (it has since collapsed in February 2018 and been discontinued), the 2x levered version UVXY and the inverse ETF counterpart SVXY in 2011 as well as many other products.